neveront/doodle/README.md

-requirements:
-  PIL

-Use:
-    1.)Enter the directory of an image
-    2.)A file named doodled<name_of_file>.txt will be created 3.)Done!
+inputs image directory;
+using PIL turns image to black and white makes a list of every pixel use a specific ascii character based on the darkness of the pixel makes a .txt file on the same directory as the image file